thunderrabbit/barefoot_rob/content/quests/slow-down/2021-04-29_climbed-a-ladder-to-tire-heaven.md

 like oh fuck saikhan still two kilometers to go.
 And they probably right around this trails.
 Oh, it's still one kilometer to go.
-So it was like it was tough walking just even on the highway there because it was uphill and Baba bomb but We got to the, like the corner where actually that's where the the trail was about to be there.
+So it was like it was tough walking just even on the highway there because it was uphill and blah blah blah, but We got to the, like the corner where actually that's where the the trail was about to be there.
 And this is where I had wanted to book my accommodation.
 But they weren't open.
 And by not open, I think it was abandoned.
 These locations were